jzonthemtn/multilanguage-search/README.md

 # cp nifi-processors-nar/target/multilanguage-search-nifi.nar /opt/nifi/lib/
 ```

 Modify NiFI's `bootstrap.conf` to increase the `Xmx` parameter to `8g`.
-This is required to load the Apache Joshua model(s) and Wikipedia index searcher in memory.
+This is required to load the Apache Joshua model(s).

 Now start NiFi and create your dataflow.
 The NiFi processors in this project are:

 * `langdetect-processor` - This processor uses [OpenNLP](https://opennlp.apache.org/)'s language detection capability to identify the language of the input text.
+* `langtranslate-processor` - This processor uses Apache Joshua to translate the text.
+Note that this processor calls Joshua directly.
+An improvement would be to use Joshu'a built-in REST endpoint.

 ### CLI